lab449/hwc-matlab-client/README.md

 ## Submission of laboratory work

-1. Upload the required answers to the CHDU Lab Checking system as above.
+1. Upload the required answers to the HWC Lab Checking system as above.

-2. Please send to `hdulab.checker@yandex.ru` from email, that you used to register in the CHDU Lab Checker:
+2. Please send to `hdulab.checker@yandex.ru` from email, that you used to register in the HWC Lab Checker:
     - a zip-archive with all matlab files with comments, or in live script, or with some kind of brief report,
-    - your password for CHDU Lab Checker.
+    - your password for HWC Lab Checker.